radule90/CI_PP_1/README.md

 ### Images
 - Images are a very important part of this site, because the theme of the site is yoga journey.
 - All photos are the property of Milica Radulovic.
-- I converted the images to [WebP](https://developers.google.com/speed/webp) format.
+- I converted the images with [GIMP](https://www.gimp.org/) and [WebP](https://developers.google.com/speed/webp) to WebP format.
 After installing the libwep codec, the photos were converted in terminal with a command:

 ```sh
 cwebp [options] -q input_file -o output_file.webp